 In conjunction with the 2019 budget process, Council approved an ordinance to implement the proposed fees, which gradually phased the fees up closer to needed levels over a multiyear period.
 Given the immediate capital needs in the community as necessitated by growth, staff is requesting Council consider increasing all non-utility impact fees to the maximum supportable level as indicated in the EPS impact fee study.
-If given direction to do so, staff will prepare an ordinance to adopt concurrently with the 2020 Budget to make this increase effective January 1, 2020.
+Staff has prepared an ordinance to adopt concurrently with the 2020 Budget to make this increase effective January 1, 2020.
+(Attachment A)